Truck Driving/CDL Program

 Students receive a total of 160 hours of instruction, divided into two units (2 weeks each):

 Component 1: Classroom Theory and Application (Up to 80 Hours as needed)

-During the first two weeks, in the classroom, Component 1 introduces students to the most important and essential concepts for professional truck drivers:
+Component 1 introduces students to the most important and essential concepts for professional truck drivers: